 In a strictly relationship culture, people are everything.
 Kumbaya on steroids.
 Everyone is highly valued and invited to participate in (too many) decisions and initiatives.
 The mantra might be, “Can’t we all just get along?”
 Relationships are the focus to the point that leaders often don’t make the tough decisions they need to.
 People are not held accountable for results but are continually “forgiven” for not delivering on commitments.
 This extreme is highly conflict-avoidant, so important issues often go unchecked.

 Your sweet spot is somewhere on this continuum and may differ from other companies.
-The questions below may trigger some thoughts for action.
+Use the questions below to think through what actions you may want to take concerning the culture of your business.

 Mini Culture Self-Assessment